Note: Due to the devasting wildfire in July 2024, Jasper is currently closed to tourists.

 Once you arrive at the Upper Station, you can stroll around and take in the incredible views.
 There’s also a small gift shop and Summit Restaurant to check out.
 We were keen to get to the actual summit of Whistlers Mountain and there’s a well marked trail to guide you there.

 It’s about a 20-30 minute hike straight up.
-There could be snow.
-It’ll most definitely be windy.
-Bring gloves and an ear mask if you’re prone to ear aches.
-I wasn’t expecting to hike, so we were wearing runners, had no water and were fine.
-Still, better to plan ahead.
+There could be snow, and it’ll most definitely be windy.
+Bring gloves and an ear mask if you’re prone to earaches.
+I wasn’t expecting to hike, so we were wearing runners, had no water, and were fine.
+Still, it’s better to plan ahead.

 Visit Spirit Island